Center Fellowships

 WashU undergraduates in Arts & Sciences

 Undergraduate students at all levels in Arts & Sciences engage in a research project on a topic of their choosing related to book banning, including the current, historical, local and international contexts.
 Students taking part in this paid research opportunity produce writing around their research topic and a presentation of their findings.
-Application cycle closed.
+Applications due December 1.

 Fellowships for External Scholars